onsdagens/scholarly-ltupresentation/README.md

 We've included some lecture slides in `example.typ` as a usage example

+A rendered .pdf of `example.typ` using the latest commit deemed release-worthy is available under releases.

 `halcyon.tmTheme` contains an example syntax highlighting theme (in this case [Halcyon](https://github.com/bchiang7/Halcyon))